daenvil/MCDatapacks/pages/vegancraft/main.md

 {% include installation.html resourcepack=true %}

 ## Features
 This datapack aims to make any vanilla feature available without hurting or using any mob.
-Some of the features are also available as individual datapacks, and are listed below.
+Some of the features are also available as individual datapacks, which are listed below.
+Check their individual pages to see their features.

 <div class="row">
     <div class="col-lg-12">